 Terminal 21 is located along Sukhumvit (across from the Asoke Skytrain stop – Sukhumvit 19) and is one of Bangkok’s newer and certainly premium shopping and fashion destinations.
 With more than 600 shops to choose from even the most hard core shoppers will find something intriguing here!
 Each floor is modeled after a major city on the globe including Rome, Paris, Tokyo, London, Istanbul, San Francisco and Hollywood.

 And food lovers take note, the food court is one of the best in all of the malls in Bangkok – like other area mall food courts you exchange money for coupons and then give the coupons as payment.
 There is a huge diversity of Thai as well as international cuisines available here.
+Also worth visiting is the gourmet market on the level above the food court and if you are into wine, check out the wine shop near the market with its fine international selection of wines.
 Visit: www.terminal21.co.th

 The Mercury Ville @Chidlom is easily accessible via a short walk from the Chitlom Skytrain station (with an entrance on the street level and also via the pedestrian Ratchaprasong elevated walkway).
 Easily recognizable and certainly stands out from the mass of shopping malls in this part of town due to its bright red shiny metal plates that cover the exterior.
 Need some what to stand out, right?
 Especially when you are not even close to being the biggest player in this part of town.